Your web browser is outdated and may be insecure

 Introduction

-This guidance outlines what to expect when you lapse from the register and should be read alongside the NMC information on applying for readmission.
+This guidance outlines what to do when you lapse from the register and should be read alongside the NMC information on applying for readmission.

 If you’ve lapsed in error, tell your employer immediately.
-It may be possible to work as a health care assistant rather than face suspension.
+It may be possible to work as a health care support worker (i.e. in a non-registered role) rather than face suspension.
 Both the RCN and NMC support this.

 Before starting the readmission process, read the NMC guidance in full.